Campground List

 GENERAL COMMENTS:

-The campground is in a pleasant stand of Sugar maple, American
+The campground is a single loop in a pleasant stand of Sugar

-beech, Yellow birch and many other hardwoods.
-This assortment of
+maple, American beech, Yellow birch and many other hardwoods.

-campground is a good base camp for hikers.
-At the entrance to
+activities.
+The campground is a good base camp for hikers as it

 Moosalamoo is an Abenaki word meaning "the moose departs" or "he